ElVit/hassio-addons/traefik/DOCS.md

 ## Options:

+### Option `custom_static_config` (mandatory)

+Enable this option to use a custom static configuration (traefik.yaml).
+If there is no `traefik.yaml` in the directory `/addons_config/8b00f271_traefik/`, a default `traefik.yaml` is created.
+If this option is disabled, a default `traefik.yaml` is created each time the addon is started.
+If this option is enabled, your current `traefik.yaml` will be used on next addon start.

 ### Option `log_level` (mandatory)

+The `log_level` option controls the level of log output by the addon and Enable this option to use a custom smb.conf.
+If there is no smb.conf file in the `config_dir` directory, then a default smb.conf is created.
-The `log_level` option controls the level of log output by the addon and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
+If this option is disabled a default smb.conf is created each time the addon is started.  can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
 Possible values are: